Transient hydrodynamic phonon transport in two-dimensional disk geometry

 Hence, if we want to experimentally prove the existence and uniqueness of hydrodynamic phonon transport, one of the best way might be to find a macroscopic phenomenon that only appears when the N-process is very sufficient and meanwhile the R-process is very insufficient.
-For the steady problem, the Knudsen minimum phenomenon is an excellent candidate to prove the existence and uniqueness of hydrodynamic phonon transport although it is indirect~\cite{Knudsenminimum_phonon78,li2018a,machida2020,machida2018,wangmr17callaway}.
-In homogeneous 2D and 3D hotspot systems, the temperature distributions in the radial direction are stratified in different phonon transport regimes~\cite{chuang2021graded}, which may be another candidate.
-For unsteady problem, a novel transient heat conduction phenomenon was reported based on frequency-independent BTE in a recent paper~\cite{zhang_transient_2021}, namely, the transient temperature could be lower than the lowest value of initial temperature when the external heat source is removed.
-This phenomenon appears only when the N-process dominates heat conduction.
-It was also measured by picosecond laser irradiation in a highly oriented pyrolytic graphite in the temperature range of $80-120$ K~\cite{PhysRevLett.127.085901}.
-However, both of them focused on three-dimensional materials~\cite{zhang_transient_2021,PhysRevLett.127.085901}.
+In homogeneous 2D and 3D hotspot systems, the steady temperature distributions in the radial direction are stratified in different phonon transport regimes~\cite{chuang2021graded}, which may be another candidate.
+For unsteady problem, a novel transient heat conduction phenomenon was reported based on frequency-independent BTE~\cite{zhang_transient_2021}, namely, the transient temperature could be lower than the lowest value of initial temperature when the external heat source is removed.
+Furthermore, this transient cooling phenomenon could appear only when the N-process dominates heat conduction.
+It was also measured by picosecond laser irradiation in a three-dimensional highly oriented pyrolytic graphite in the temperature range of $80-120$ K~\cite{PhysRevLett.127.085901}.
+However, both two studies mainly focused on three-dimensional materials~\cite{zhang_transient_2021,PhysRevLett.127.085901}.

-Therefore, our main goal in the present work is to figure out whether this transient phenomenon could appear in two-dimensional materials, and whether it only appears in the hydrodynamic regime.
+Therefore, our main goal in the present work is to figure out whether this transient cooling phenomenon could appear in two-dimensional materials, and whether it only appears in the hydrodynamic regime.
 The rest of the paper is organized as follows.
 The physical problem is described in Sec.~\ref{sec:Problemsettings} and the phonon BTE is introduced in Sec.~\ref{sec:PhononBTE}.
 Results and discussions are shown in Sec.~\ref{sec:discussions}.
 Finally, conclusions are made in Sec.~\ref{sec:conclusion}.